• Skip to primary navigation

 Tuna rice casserole variations

-While we love this tried and true recipe, switching it up can be fun.
+While I love this tried-and-true recipe, switching it up can be fun.
 Here are a few ideas:

 • Instead of canned tuna – use canned salmon.